williamjackson314/CS_570_Assignment_5/README.md

 **Unfinished**
-* open_file assuming each user only opens 1 file
+* Implement full error checking for each server function
-* open_file assuming arbitrary number of files
+* Set the out msg length values for each server function